 New rules, wrapped in the package of FASEA — the Financial Adviser Standards and Ethics Authority — have been introduced that demand compliance with a code of ethics and require existing financial advisers to update their qualifications in order to both practise and maintain professional standing.

-To pass, advisers will need to demonstrate a strong working knowledge and ability to apply to situations, in three areas:
+To pass, advisers need to demonstrate a strong working knowledge and ability to apply to situations, in three areas:

 1. Regulatory and Legal Obligations